skip to main content

 Which TV providers carry the Australian Open?

 Any TV provider with the basic ESPN channels will get you Australian Open action.
-In the table below, we’ve compiled a list of 13 leading providers and whether they offer ESPN, ESPN2, and Tennis Channel.
+In the table below, I’ve compiled a list of 12 leading providers and illustrated whether each offers ESPN, ESPN2, and Tennis Channel.

 Provider Price ESPN ESPN2 Tennis Channel* Details